mautic/developer-documentation-new/docs/rest_api/tags.rst

 Tags
 ####

-Use this endpoint to obtain details on Mautic's tags.
+Use this endpoint to obtain details on Mautic's Tags.

 **Using Mautic's API Library**